 - Brochures or other educational materials.
 If there aren’t any available, ask where you can find some.

-Make sure to follow any instructions your doctor gave you during the appointment, like taking medicine, scheduling a test or scheduling an appointment with a specialist.
-If you're confused or if you've forgotten some information, it's ok to contact your doctor.
-The following are some common reasons you may need to call your doctor:
+Make sure to follow any instructions your doctor gave you during the visit.
+This could include taking medicine, preparing for a test, or scheduling an appointment with a specialist.
+If you’re confused or if you’ve forgotten some information, it’s okay to contact your doctor.
+The following are some common reasons you may need to call your doctor after your appointment:

 - If you have any questions after the appointment.
 Ask to leave a message with the doctor or speak with a nurse.